htmfilho/htmfilho.github.io/_posts/2017-07-04-welcome-to-jekyll.markdown

 ## Getting started

+Here, we put together a website based on Jekyll and Jekyllfly.
+The second one is a Python script that populates a Jekyll website with content extracted from a published Wordpress website.
 To start, let's create a Jekyll site on your home folder and test it using the following commands:

     $ jekyll new website
     $ cd website